 Similar to above, keep hands and surfaces clean with some sanitizing wipes.
 If you’ve been traveling for long stretches without a chance to shower, you may also be grateful for a little “wet wipe shower” too.

-If you’re traveling overseas, it’s good to have copies of your travel insurance to hand, just in case something happens.
-Even moreso in the time of Corona, you want to make sure you’re covered if you get ill or have to pay a visit to a hospital.
+If you’re traveling overseas, it’s good to have copies of your travel insurance on hand, just in case something happens.
+Even more so in the time of Corona, you want to make sure you’re covered if you get ill or have to pay a visit to a hospital.

 Now that all the actual road trip essentials are out of the way, we come to the main essential: having fun!
 If movies have taught me anything, it’s that road trips with your friends and family make for a thrilling adventure, so here are some things to have with you to keep everything merry:

 Every good road trip needs a top-notch selection of snacks!
-Chips, cookies, chocolate etc. are great, but you may find yourself pining for some healthy alternatives after a while.
-Buy a range of options, including healthier choices such as dried fruits and nuts, or cereal bars etc. Junk food is a great road trip companion, but you’ll want a little diversity after a while.
+Chips, cookies, chocolate, etc. are great, but you may find yourself pining for some healthy alternatives after a while.
+Buy a range of options, including healthier choices such as dried fruits and nuts, cereal bars, etc. Junk food is a great road trip companion, but you’ll want a little diversity after a while.

 Road Trip Playlist